bytedance/GiantMIDI-Piano/README.md

 # GiantMIDI-Piano

 GiantMIDI-Piano [1] is a classical piano MIDI dataset include 10,854 MIDI files of 2,786 composers.
 GiantMIDI-Piano are transcribed from live recordings with a high-resolution piano transcription system [2].
-To acquire GiantMIDI-Piano, users need to: 1) Download audio recordings by themselves using our provided .csv file; 2) Transcribe audio recordings to MIDI files using our released piano transcription system.

 Here is the demo of GiantMIDI-Piano: https://www.youtube.com/watch?v=5U-WL0QvKCg

 Transcribed MIDI files of GiantMIDI-Piano can be viewed at [midis_preview](midis_preview) directory.

-If users would like to preview all 10,854 MIDI files (185 Mb), please contact kongqiuqiang@bytedance.com.
+If users would like to access all 10,854 MIDI files (185 Mb), please contact kongqiuqiang@bytedance.com.

-The following parts demonstrate how to download and transcribe all MIDI files by users.
+Optionally, users could download and transcribe GiantMIDI-Piano by themselves as follows: 1) Download audio recordings using our provided .csv file in this repo; 2) Transcribe audio recordings into MIDI files using our released piano transcription system.

 ## Install requirements
 Install PyTorch (>=1.4) following https://pytorch.org/.